 Broadly speaking a company is closed if it is:

 Many employers provide a number of functions to their staff.
 Typically, these take the form of some sort of annual event, usually taking place in the summer and/or at Christmas.

 The amounts incurred by the employer in respect of the employee are taxable unless there is an exemption from tax, known as the annual function exemption.

-An exemption from tax is provided to employees where their employer provides them with a social function and a number of conditions are met, namely:
+An exemption from tax can be provided to employees when their employer provides them with a social function and a number of conditions are met, namely: